1ukastesar/sui-torch-public-unsafe/README.md

 # sui-torch

 An assignment for introductory class on neural networks.
-Implement a tiny library for building NNs using numpy only.
+Implement a basic conv and maxpool layer in a tiny numpy-based library.

+**Note:**
+In case of a mistake in this repository, feel free to open a bugfix PR.